Did you notice it?

 Maybe.
 All successful platforms eventually become over-saturated with marketers who deter users.

 But not many platforms are currently as effective as Facebook Ads Manager.
-It’s proven to be extremely effective in kick-starting my business by allowing me to rapidly build an audience and ultimately drive sales.
+It’s proven highly effective in kick-starting my business by allowing me to build an audience and drive sales rapidly.

-All e-commerce business owners would be missing out on a serious opportunity if your business is not fully capitalizing on the power of Facebook ads.
+All e-commerce business owners will miss out on a serious opportunity if their business is not fully capitalizing on the power of Facebook ads.

 Also, don’t forget that your education never really stops.
-Read these 27 e-commerce books and you’ll be way ahead of your competition.
+Read these 27 e-commerce books, and you’ll be ahead of your competition.

-If you haven’t got it all figured out yet, worry not – it doesn’t take much to get yourself on track.
+If you haven’t figured it all out yet, worry not – it doesn’t take much to get on track.